section-engineering-education/engineering-education/content/articles/create-a-secure-home-connection-using-pi-hole-and-docker/index.md

 published: true
 url: /create-a-secure-home-connection-using-pi-hole-and-docker/
 title: Create a Secure Home Connection Using Pi-hole and Docker
-description: In this article, we will create a secure home connection using Pi-hole and Docker.
+description: In this tutorial, we will create a secure home connection using Pi-hole and Docker.
 author: lewis-macharia
 date: 2021-08-21T00:00:00-18:30
 topics: []